loozhengyuan/terraform-gcp/README.md

-# terraform-gcp
+# Terraform Modules for Google Cloud

-Terraform modules for Google Cloud.
+This repository contains reusable but opinionated Terraform modules for Google Cloud.